JavaScript is required

 Some indictable offences are less serious and are triable summarily.
 This means a lower court like the Magistrates’ Court can hear them if you and the magistrate agree.

-The court process can take a long time.
-It has a number of steps.
+The court process can take a long time and has a number of steps.
 This means you may have to come back to court several times until your case is finished.

 Being charged with an indictable offence is serious.
 You could go to jail if you are found guilty.